Running Headers and Footers are Parts of a Book. Learn how you can use them Effectively.

 Novels and most other books with have a stationery folio (page number) and header or footer consisting of the book title on the left hand page.
 The right-hand page would be the chapter number or chapter title, depending on how the book is organized by the author.

-Books with weighty subject matter should consider using the left-hand page for the chapter, and the right-hand page for each individual section.
+Books with weighty subject matter should consider using the left-hand page footer or header for the chapter, and the right-hand page footer or header for each individual section.

-Highly detailed manuals or reference books could use the left-hand page for the sections, and the right-hand page for specific material on the page or pages.
+Highly detailed manuals or reference books may opt to use the left-hand page for the sections, and the right-hand page for specific material on the page or pages.

 The Mechanics of creating Running Headers and Footers